 Sec.
-9. Right to Information of a Seafarer's Family or Next-of-Kin. - In critical incidents, such as accidents or deaths on board or offshore, piracy, abandonment of vessel, and other similar cases, the seafarer's family or next-of-kin shall be immediately informed of the incident, including investigation reports, action/s taken, and plans by the shipowner and the manning agency concerned.
+9. Right to Information of Seafarer's Family or Next-of-Kin. - In critical incidents, such as accidents or deaths on board or offshore, piracy, abandonment of vessel, and other similar cases, the seafarer's family or next-of-kin shall be immediately informed of the incident, including investigation reports, action/s taken, and plans by the shipowner and the manning agency concerned.

-In addition, it shall be the duty of the shipowner and the manning agency, within a reasonable period of time, to report to the POEA and the OWWA such incident and the details of the family or next-of-kin of the concerned seafarer/s.
+In addition, it shall be the duty of the shipowner and the manning agency, within a reasonable period of time, to report to the Department of Migrant Workers

+1 (DMW) and the Overseas Workers Welfare Administration Act (OWWA) such 2 incident and the details of the family or next-of-kin of the concerned seafarer/s.

-- Sec.
-10. Right to Safe Passage and Safe Travel.
-Seafarers shall be accorded the rights to safe passage and safe travel, including the right to embark and disembark in third countries when in transit, and the right to be repatriated and return home. - Sec.
-11. Right to Consultation.
-Seafarers and maritime stakeholders shall be adequately consulted before adopting any maritime policy, executive issuance, rules or regulations, or in the enactment of any maritime law that may directly affect the seafarers and/or their families and beneficiaries. - Sec.
-12. Right against Discrimination.
-Seafarers shall have the right to be protected from discrimination on the basis of race, age, sex, religion, or political opinion, as well as on the basis of disablement, taking into consideration the inherent requirements of the particular job or undertaking.
+Sec.
+10. Right to Safe Passage and Safe Travel. - Seafarers shall be accorded the rights to safe passage and safe travel, including the right to embark and disembark in third countries when in transit, and the right to be repatriated and return home.

+Sec.
+11. Right to Consultation. - Seafarers and maritime stakeholders shall be adequately consulted before adopting any maritime policy, executive issuance, rules or regulations, or in the enactment of any maritime law that may directly affect the seafarers and/or their families and beneficiaries.

+Sec.
+12. Right against Discrimination. - Seafarers shall have the right to be protected from discrimination on the basis of race, age, sex, religion, or political opinion, as well as on the basis of disablement, taking into consideration the inherent requirements of the particular job or undertaking.
 Career opportunities shall be promoted, and appropriate working and living conditions shall be guaranteed equally among male and female seafarers.